 I love to do day trips when we travel.
 We decided to spend our 3rd day in Squamish, BC.
 Located just an hour from Vancouver, Squamish is right on the Sea to Sky highway.

-The West Coast Railway Heritage Park features a typical mid-20th century railway station and old style town center.
+The Railway Museum of British Columbia (formerly the West Coast Railway Heritage Park) features a typical mid-20th-century railway station and old-style town center.
 They have more than 90 pieces of railway cars and artifacts.
 It’s also massive at 12 acres of park.

-Additionally, they have a Roundhouse that’s home to 5 vintage trains, including the world famous Royal Hudson steam train.
+Additionally, they have a Roundhouse that’s home to 5 vintage trains, including the world-famous Royal Hudson steam train.
 If your kids love Thomas the Train as much as mine, seeing a “steamy” in a roundhouse is a HUGE deal!

-My son’s favorite parts of the West Coast Railway Heritage Park were the outdoor Thomas the Train Tables and riding the Mini Rail.
+My son’s favorite parts of the Railway Museum of British Columbia were the outdoor Thomas the Train Tables and riding the Mini Rail.
 Oh, and buying a Polar Express train puzzle.

 SEA TO SKY GONDOLA

 I’m not afraid of heights, but I’m a nervous flyer.
 When we pulled into the parking lot, I saw all the gondolas racing up and down the mountain and I instantly panicked.

 The gondola ride is about 10 minutes long and it takes you 885 meters above sea level.
 Each gondola can seat 8 people.
 They are stroller accessible, although I’d recommend wearing your baby in a baby carrier like this one.

 We rode the gondola up and walked across the suspension bridge.
 The views were incredible!
 Since it was afternoon and my toddler was tired, we spent about 20 minutes soaking in the gorgeous viewpoints.

 My toddler got the rest of his energy out at the playground there and then we hopped in the car so he could nap on the drive back to Vancouver.

 If there’s one famous street in Vancouver, it’s Robson Street.
-Known for it’s incredible shopping, Robson Street is worth a leisurely stroll.
+Known for its incredible shopping, Robson Street is worth a leisurely stroll.
 They have international luxury brands, souvenir shops, restaurants, coffee shops, and a mall.

 Vancouver with Kids: Day 4

-For our last day in Vancouver, we opted to walk around downtown to people watch and see what we could see.
+For our last day in Vancouver, we opted to walk around downtown to people-watch and see what we could see.
 We ended up walking to the Vancouver Lookout near the waterfront.

 I thought we’d be able to see more of the city from the elevator since there were glass panels, but we really couldn’t see much during the short ride.

 If you are going with kids, take advantage of their Sky Scouts program.
 Sky Scouts is designed for children ages 6-12 to learn about Vancouver through exciting and interactive activities.

 VANCOUVER HARBOUR CRUISES

-We learned a bit about Vancouver’s history through the humorous narrated tour, however we spent most of the time gawking at the amazing views and soaking up the sunshine.
+We learned a bit about Vancouver’s history through the humorous narrated tour, however, we spent most of the time gawking at the amazing views and soaking up the sunshine.